Roger Craig (baseball): Playing career

-He lost the first game in Mets' history, 11–4, in St. Louis.
+Craig lost the first game in Mets' history, 11–4, in St. Louis.
 (It has been erroneously believed that he gave up the Mets' first run on a balk; although he did commit a balk in the first inning, he already trailed 1–0, and the balk was not a scoring play.)
-Then, in 1963, Craig suffered through a personal 18-game losing streak, and changed his uniform number from his traditional 38 to "unlucky" 13 to break the 90-day winless skein, which lasted from May 4 through August 4.
-He finally broke the drought with a complete game, 7–3 win over the Chicago Cubs at the Polo Grounds on August 9—a game the Mets won in the ninth inning on a walk-off grand-slam home run by Jim Hickman.
+Then, in 1963, from May 4 through August 4, Craig suffered through a personal 18-game losing streak.
+During it, he changed his uniform number from his traditional 38 to "unlucky" 13 in an attempt to break the 90-day winless stretch.
+Craig finally ended the drought with a complete game, 7–3 win over the Chicago Cubs at the Polo Grounds on August 9—a game the Mets won in the ninth inning on a walk-off grand-slam home run by Jim Hickman.
 The victory improved Craig's record to 3–20.